Armenian Language and Culture

 - Use of New Technologies innovative language teaching methods.

 Providing university scholarships to Armenian students around the world has been our signature programme.
 We will continue with these scholarships but instead of giving hundreds of small grants that constitute small part of a student’s overall budget, we will give fewer scholarships but in greater amounts.

-The scholarship programme is divided into seven categories:
+The scholarship programme is divided into categories:

 - The Calouste Gulbenkian Armenian Studies Scholarship